stephasaurusRex/learn-github-api-pages/README.md

 Wrapper for the github API.
 I would have used this in real life, so I'm also using it here.
 Reinventing the wheel is a waste of time.

+Octokit actually gave me some trouble when trying to build a production build, because it doesn't download precompiled.
+I ended up using react-app-rewire-babel-loader to fix that problem.

 ## Note
 Much of the following text comes from the original Yeoman readme.